Strep A cases in your area as hundreds of infections reported across UK

 “But that may well be an option for those particular schools where there is an infection.”

-According to UKHSA data, there have been 2.3 cases of Strep A infection per 100,000 children aged one to four this year in England, compared with an average of 0.5 in the pre-pandemic seasons (2017 to 2019).
+According to UKHSA data, there have been 2.3 cases of invasive Group Strep A infection (iGAS) - the most serious form of infection linked with Strep A - per 100,000 children aged one to four this year in England, compared with an average of 0.5 in the pre-pandemic seasons (2017 to 2019).

 There have also been 1.1 cases per 100,000 children aged five to nine compared with the pre-pandemic average of 0.3 (2017 to 2019).

-There were 510 cases of invasive Group A strep (iGAS) – the most serious form of infection linked with Strep A – between 12 September and 20 November, the latest monitoring period for which UKHSA data has been made available.
+There were 510 cases of iGAS between 12 September and 20 November, the latest monitoring period for which UKHSA data has been made available.

-When looking at the death toll in England, the last time there was an intensive period of Strep A infection was in 2017/18, when there were four deaths in the equivalent time frame.
+When looking at the death toll in England, the last time there was an intensive period of Strep A infection was in 2017/18, when there were four deaths in children under 10 in the equivalent time frame.

 Between 12 September and 20 November there were 4,622 cases of scarlet fever, which were spread across England despite a large bulge in the northwest with 957 cases.